-If you choose a Dutch school, foreign children aged 6 years and older are required to follow a Dutch immersion program (schakelklas or nieuwkomersklas) before starting regular education in the Netherlands.
+If you choose a Dutch school, foreign children aged 6 years and older are required to follow a Dutch immersion program (schakelklas or nieuwkomersklas, see below) before starting regular education in the Netherlands.
 Younger foreign children, however, can usually start at a regular Dutch primary school or preschool straight away.

 Address: Wezelstraat 71

 Free primary and secondary state education in the Netherlands is available to everyone.
 Parents are only asked to pay a voluntarily contribution to certain special activities and events, which is usually below EUR 100,– per year although this varies between schools.
 Additional costs include lengthier school trips and after-school care (buitenschoolse opvang), which the school provides or sub-contracts to an external day care organisation.

 There are also private primary and secondary schools in the Netherlands that are not government funded or subsidised.
 These schools typically have smaller classes compared to regular Dutch schools, and sometimes offer specialised programmes for children who have minor learning difficulties, for example dyslexia or language difficulties.
 Fees vary greatly although typically start around EUR 10.000,– per year.

 Every city or town has its own school application policy.
 In some cities the schools work with a waiting list and you’ll need to sign up as early as possible.
 You should enquire well in advance, even when you are pregnant, with the municipality (gemeente) or the school of your preference how it works in your area.

 State-run schools are technically not allowed to refuse admission, unless they are full.
 On the schools’ websites you can find brochures and which days you can visit the school (open day/info session).
 Be prepared that most of the information sessions will be given in Dutch.